Learning Outside the Classroom

 At Great Kimble school we are privileged to be in an area of outstanding natural beauty with the Chiltern Hills on our doorstep.
 While our school does not have extensive grounds, the children can make maximum use of them school by using the aspects of the outside with frequent and progressive activities relating to broader learning that links to classroom work and beyond.
 The common thread of:

-focuses on learning that supports growth mindset ideas and help the children in their personal and social development.
+focuses on learning that helps the children in their personal and social development.

 The children gain an immense amount from outdoor learning.
 They have a hands on approach to activities, develop confidence, self awareness and life skills.
 They learn new facts, ideas and concepts about the environment and the world in which they live and become more independent, motivated and willing to learn, play, explore and investigate.